ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Config file [Link](https://www.mediafire.com/file/t7shxu9czk3wdj1/Gear_VR_Controller.dll.config_gyro.zip/file) (if supported by the game or emulator)

-ViGEmBus not required, update the app to v2.2.1, unzip the config to "C:\Program Files\Gear VR Controller" (default).
+ViGEmBus not required, update the app to v2.2.2, unzip the config to "C:\Program Files\Gear VR Controller" (default).

 Assign "Pointer temporary off" to Touchpad South, "Mouse left button" to Trigger, also other keys to suit the game.
 Adjust the motion pointer speed to around 4 in app and switch to motion pointer mode before starting the game.
 Also adjust the cursor speed in Windows mouse settings when necessary.

-Mouse acceleration will be disabled by default, the original state will be restored after exiting the app.

 If the game or emulator is run as admin, this app also needs to be run as admin.